-Bring your SUP skills to another level at Glover’s Reef Atoll with a 5 day Tropical Paddleboard Adventure with Norm Hann
+Bring your SUP skills to another level at Glover’s Reef Atoll with a 4 or 5 day Tropical Paddleboard Adventure with Norm Hann

 Discover the magic of Stand Up Paddling in tropical waters.
 Take a break from winter and elevate your SUP paddling to an